Let's prepare for your phone interview

 Keep in mind, Amazon is a data-driven company.
 When you answer questions, your focus should be on the question asked, ensure your answer is well-structured and provide examples using metrics or data if applicable.
 Reference recent situations whenever possible.

 Prep for technical interviews

-- Interview preparation for tech roles (e.g. software development engineer, technical program manager) can be found here.
+- Interview preparation for tech roles (e.g. software development, machine learning) can be found here.

 - Unsure if you're interviewing for a technical role?
 Reach out to your recruiting point of contact.

 - Some teams at Amazon incorporate role-specific exercises or online assessments into the interview process.
 You will be notified if the role you’re interviewing for requires one of these.